 Of the various requirements proposed in the auditor reporting standard, we most strongly disagree with the requirement that the auditor disclose critical audit matters (CAMs) within the audit report.
 As such, we have limited our response on the auditor reporting standard to this matter.
-We believe the proposed standard would undermine the role of the audit committee and could be detrimental to the usefulness and relevance of the audit report.
+We believe the proposed standard would be detrimental to the usefulness and relevance of the audit report and would undermine the role of the audit committee.
 Further, we believe the proposed standard would result in lack of consistency and comparability of auditors' reports across companies while increasing the cost of regulatory compliance.